-Mr. Eller has a Master's of Business Administration degree from McGill University in Montreal, Canada, and an undergraduate degree from Concordia University in Montreal, Canada.
+Mr. Eller has a Master of Business Administration degree from McGill University in Montreal, Canada, and an undergraduate degree from Concordia University in Montreal, Canada.
 Prior to joining the Bank, he worked as a consultant for Cambridge Savings Bank.
 In 2013, he joined Royal Bank of America as Executive Vice President and Chief Retail Banking Officer.
 Royal Bank of America was a publicly held community bank based in Philadelphia, Pennsylvania which was acquired in 2017.
 Previous banking experience includes serving as Director of Sales and Marketing at Clarity Advantage Corporation; Senior Vice President of Retail Banking for TD Bank in Pennsylvania, Head of National Sales for U.S. Wealth Management at TD Bank, leadership roles at National City Bank in Cleveland, Youngstown, and Dayton; and starting his banking career with TD Bank Financial Group working his way through the ranks as a management trainee to an area manager.

-Having recently relocated to Northwest Ohio, Mr. Eller has extensive experience at both large national and regional banks, as well as community banks.
+Mr. Eller has extensive experience at both large national and regional banks, as well as community banks.
 He is able to provide knowledge and expertise to the Board regarding executive management, sales and marketing, retail banking, bank mergers and acquisitions, human resource management, executive officer compensation and incentives, strategic planning, and shareholder relations.
 He is a member of the Executive Committee.
-He serves on the Northeast Indiana Regional Partnership Membership Committee, is a member of the Bryan Rotary Club, and a Toledo Museum of Art Director Circle Crystal Member.
+He serves the Northeast Indiana Regional Partnership as a member-at-large, is a Board Member of the Boy Scouts of America, is a member of the Jumpstart Toledo Business Growth Collaborative Investment Committee, is a member of the Bryan Rotary Club, Toledo Museum of Art Director Circle Crystal Member, and District 1 Representative and Board Member for the Ohio Bankers League Board.